MehtaPlusTutoring/studentprojects/aimlresearchbootcamp/2025/readme.md

 ### **Lost Leaves: ML Classification of Early Modern and Medieval Libraries**

-*Team Unbeleafable: Abubakr Usman, Cindy Liu, Kritik Jain*
+*Team Unbeleafable: Abubakr Usman, Cindy Liu, Kritik Jain in conjunction with University of South Carolina*

 Abstract: The ability to access and process what is left of historical academia is invaluable to the study of bygone societies.
 However, manually reading through large volumes of historical catalogs written in multiple languages requires not only language proficiency, but an impractical amount of dedication and time.
 In this paper, we propose an ML-based approach to extract structured genre-specific data from such catalogs.
 This approach extracts names of libraries, the works they hold, and the likely primary literature category in their collections based on pre-processed text.
 Using BERT and GPT-4o, our model scores an overall accuracy of 87% for identifying genres of books mentioned in texts.
 This model can replace manual record-keeping with an automated version.